Comparisons / LangChain vs Smolagents

 LangChain vs Smolagents: Which Agent Framework to Use?

-LangChain langchain is the most popular agent framework.
-Smolagents smolagents is huggingface's minimalist agent library.
-Here is how they compare — and what the same patterns look like in plain Python.
+LangChain is the most popular agent framework.
+Smolagents is HuggingFace's minimalist agent library.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers